tylertitsworth/5th-age-srd/Classes/Paladin.md

 #### Epic Feat

-You can now use Lay on Hands four times per day instead of two.
+You can now use Lay on Hands four times per full recovery instead of two.

 #### Healing Smite